Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Summary

-We demonstrate that fits assuming a more complex model for the lens's mass distribution may: (i) favour the inclusion of a DM subhalo when fits assuming a simpler lens mass model do not and; (ii) remove false positive DM subhalo detections found when assuming a simpler lens mass model.
-The former occurs in $5$ lenses and the latter in $8$ lenses.
+We demonstrate that fits assuming a more complex model for the lens's mass distribution may: (i) favour the inclusion of a DM subhalo when fits assuming a simpler lens mass model do not (2 out of 54 lenses) and; (ii) remove false positive DM subhalo detections found when assuming a simpler lens mass model (6 out of 54 lenses).
 The inferred DM subhalo masses also depend on the mass model that we assume.

-We argued that the main form of complexity missing in our lens mass models was in their azimuthal structure, and that effort must be placed on developing lens models that add this.
-If done correctly, the pay-of could be huge -- \textbf{enabling studies that are more sensitive to DM subhalos of lower masses than previously forecasted and which are devoid of false positive detections}.
+We believe that the main form of complexity missing in our lens mass models was in their azimuthal structure, and that effort must be placed on developing lens models that add this.
+If done correctly, the pay-off could be huge -- \textbf{enabling studies that are more sensitive to DM subhalos of lower masses than previously forecasted and which are devoid of false positive detections}.

 The importance of automating strong lensing analysis will increase in future surveys.
-Several hundred lenses will be required for competitive constraints on DM physics \citep{Vegetti2018, Amorisco2022, He2022, Despali2022}; and thousands (or tens of thousands) of lenses will soon be discovered by the James Webb Space Telescope, Euclid, and Roman Space Telescopes \citep{Collett2015}.
+Several hundred lenses will be required for competitive constraints on DM physics \citep{Vegetti2018, Amorisco2022, He2022b, Despali2022}; and thousands (or tens of thousands) of lenses will soon be discovered by the James Webb Space Telescope, Euclid, and Roman Space Telescopes \citep{Collett2015}.
 These exquisite datasets and large lens samples will allow us to test $\Lambda$CDM on smaller scales of the Universe than ever before.